 Many of you will have seen the white boarding that was placed in front of Windsor House, at the junction of Dean St and Spittal St ...

-Do go and see this montage of historic pictures from Michael Eagleton's and Ray Evans' collections in the very location at which they were originally taken.
+This montage of historic pictures is from Michael Eagleton's and Ray Evans' collections in the very location at which they were originally taken.

 A404 Bisham Roundabout - Public Consultation